audeering/audfactory/docs/usage.rst

     os.environ['ARTIFACTORY_USERNAME'] = 'MY_USERNAME2'
     os.environ['ARTIFACTORY_API_KEY'] = 'MY_API_KEY2'

-When request to authenticate for a configured server URL, the corresponding username and password pair is returned.
+When authentication is requested for a configured server URL, the corresponding username and password pair is returned.